AuthorizeNet/inperson-sdk-ios/README.md

 * Set the `BTScanDeviceListBlock(deviceListBlock)` and `BTDeviceConnected(deviceConnectedBlock)` of `AnetEMVManager`.
 * Call the `scanBTDevicesList` method of `AnetEMVManager`.
 This will search the nearby devices and execute the `deviceListBlock`.
 * Display the list to the user.
-* On user selection, call conncetBTDeviceAtIndex and pass in the selected index.
+* On user selection, call connectBTDeviceAtIndex and pass in the selected index.
 SDK tries to connect with selected devices from the list.
 On Successful/failure of connection, SDK will execute deviceConnectedBlock.
 * Refer to the _AnetEMVManager.h_ file and the sample app for more details.

     #### Quick Chip Transaction